Precision Disruption

 at Global Scale

 One-way attack drones are taking over strategic bombing.
 Cheaper than cruise missiles, easier to produce, less manpower at risk.
+Defence procurement is shifting billions toward these platforms.
 Their piston engines are far more available than the jet engines on conventional delivery systems.

 Turning one-way attack drones into bombers

 Concentrated high-value targets are tempting, but easier to defend.
-What if you had to defend 7,000+ km of targets instead?
+What if your adversary had to defend 7,000 km of dispersed infrastructure instead?

 Cost per strike